 The signup process is straightforward if you’re a US resident, but much less so if you aren’t.
-It’s still possible, though — we’ve got the details here.
+It’s still possible, though, and we’ve got the details here.

 Speaking of US residents, they have access to a related product that’s even more useful: Google Fi.
 This cell service switches between various providers while inside the United States, and provides inexpensive calls, texts, and data roaming in 170+ countries around the world.

 We reviewed it a while back, and came away impressed.

 Get (and Give) the Lowdown With Google Maps Reviews

 Ever noticed that whenever you look up a business on Google Maps, the app shows reviews and star ratings alongside?
 Besides being an excellent navigation tool, Google Maps is now a major review site.